 The first step in caring for your synthetic turf involves the daily management of what happens on your grass.
 With pets, kids, or the weather, even artificial grass will need occasional stain prevention.
 In contrast to natural grass, food, pet waste and other substances may stain or discolor your synthetic grass, and they need to be attended to promptly in order to make sure your synthetic grass stays gorgeous and resilient.

 No matter where you live, winds and storms will eventually cause a certain amount of debris to be deposited on your lawn.
 Pets can drag items into the yard, and birds often deposit their treasures while building nests.
 Leaves, bark and small twigs, and branches are unsightly and can make your lawn look cluttered.
 Larger twigs and branches may also damage the webbing or mesh that forms the base of the turf, because they have sharp edges that can poke through the infill.

-In many cases, high winds or storms carry away the same debris they can deposit on your synthetic grass law.
-Wind and excess water can also sometimes lift up panels in the artificial grass which must be fixed.
+In many cases, high winds or storms carry away the same debris they can deposit on your synthetic grass lawn.
 Waiting a few hours before going out and trying to keep up with its removal can lead to minimal clean up time.
 If you have shrubs, trees or lawn furniture and décor, you will have to make sure to clean around them so that what has blown in does not continue to accumulate in any one area.
 As soon as the storm clears, however, be prepared to clean up your artificial grass so that it doesn’t get damaged.